 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UAB, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UAB, approximately 55% of students took out student loans averaging $7,004 a year.
 That adds up to $28,016 over four years for those students.

-The student loan default rate at UAB is 5.7%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at UAB is 6.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Location of University of Alabama at Birmingham

 University of Alabama at Birmingham Majorsstudents from 75 majors graduated from University of Alabama at Birmingham.
 Of these students, 2,698 received undergraduate degrees and 2,897 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Liberal Arts General Studies||109||$29,400|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.